victorzidaroiu/redis-node-cache/README.md

     redis-server
   ```

-- Import it to your project:
+- Import the package in your project:

   ```
   import RedisNodeCache from 'redis-node-cache';